keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ![Screen Shot 2020-06-19 at 6 26 37 PM](https://user-images.githubusercontent.com/13093517/85183681-8cf6b280-b25a-11ea-8b54-d1e54ba754a6.png)

 - These created components correspond to the traffic flow in which data reaches your instances.
-With traffic coming from outside the VPC or within it, it must go through the route table to know where its desired destination is.
+Whether the traffic originates from outside of the VPC or from within it, it must frist go through the route table to know where its desired destination is.
 The traffic then passes through sub-net level security as described by the NACL.
-If the NACL deems it valid, the traffic then passes through instance level security as described by the security group.
+If the NACL deems the traffic as valid, the traffic then passes through instance level security as described by the security group.
 If the traffic hasn't been dropped at this point, only then will it reach the instance it is intended for.
+- Security groups do not span VPCs.
+ICMP ensures that instances from one security group can ping others in a different security group.
+It is IPv4 and IPv6 compatible.
+ICMP sources can either be the security group itself or the IP of the instance.
+- Inside VPCs, the components communicate with each other using their private IPs.
+All instances within a VPC has a private IP, but only those that communicate with the external world have a public IP.

+### VPC Subnets
+- When you create a subnet, be sure to specify which VPC you want to envelop it in.
+You can assign both IPv4 and IPv6 ranges to your subnets.
+- Amazon always reserves five IP addresses within subnets.The first four IP addresses and the last IP address in each subnet CIDR block are not the ones unavailable for use.
+- Why use subnets?
+  - They improve traffic flow, and thus speed & performance of the entire network.
+A IGW receiving a packet and checking which of 5 subnets the packet should be delivered to is much faster than checking 100 instances individually.
+And if the destination of a packet is within the subnet from where it originates, the traffic stays inside the subnet and won't clutter rest of the VPC.
+  - Subnets function as logical groups to put your entities inside of.
+It makes it much easier to configure similar resources as a group instead of for every individual instance.

 ### NACLs